-- The AAJ Student Trial Advocacy Competition
+- American Association for Justice (AAJ) Student Trial Advocacy Competition

 Service on the Mock Trial Team does not foreclose competing in the Murray S. Love Trial Moot Court Competition, though scheduling conflicts are possible.
 Subject to applicable maximums, team members may earn academic credit for their service.